dotnet/BenchmarkDotNet/docs/articles/configs/jobs.md

 ### Infrastructure
 Usually, you shouldn't specify any characteristics from this section, it can be used for advanced cases only.

-* `Toolchain`: a toolchain which generate source code for target benchmark methods, build it, and execute it.
-BenchmarkDotNet has own toolchains for CoreCLR projects and classic projects (the last one is `RoslynToolchain`, you can find it in the [BenchmarkDotNet.Toolchains.Roslyn](https://www.nuget.org/packages/BenchmarkDotNet.Toolchains.Roslyn/) NuGet package).
+* `Toolchain`: a toolchain which generates source code for target benchmark methods, builds it, and executes it.
+BenchmarkDotNet has own toolchains for .NET, .NET Core, Mono and CoreRT projects.
 If you want, you can define own toolchain.
 * `Clock`: a clock which will be used for measurements.
 BenchmarkDotNet automatically choose the best available clock source, but you can specify own clock source.
 * `EngineFactory`: a provider for measurement engine which performs all the measurement magic.
 If you don't trust BenchmarkDotNet, you can define own engine and implement all the measurement stages manually.
 * `EnvironmentVariables`: customized environment variables for target benchmark.
 See also: @BenchmarkDotNet.Samples.IntroEnvVars